 Forwards Backwards, pavilion and circular paths, 2010

-Landart sculpture with pavilion at the location of biological pig farm The Jofrahoeve, Esch (The Netherlands).
-Pavilion with still life made out of materials found on farms, stacked on the rooftop; two straight paths and two circular paths.
+Landart sculpture with pavilion at the location of the Jofrahoeve biological pig farm, Esch (The Netherlands).
+Pavillion with still life made out of materials found on farms, stacked on the rooftop; two straight paths and two circular paths.
 5,5 m. (width) x 40 m. (length) x 4,5 m. (height).
 Materials: Iron white painted steel construction, wood, found materials.
-Lights.

 Family van Wagenberg (realisation and hosting the project at their farm), Kris Kimpe, Samyra Moumouh and Janis Aarnoutse (for technical advice and realisation), Jolanda Raaijmakers, Martens Best, Rendac B.V.
 Son, Raaijmakers Best and Ton Trans B.V. (cooperation perfomance, truck drivers and trucks), Claire Banziger, Suus van Hoorn, Marielle van Deursen, Michel Somers and Freek Bergervoet (camera assistance truck performance), Jasper van Aarle (photographs truck perfomance), Janis Aarnoutse (guitar concert, opening pavilion), Serge Onnen and Jan Willem Moulijn (trumpeters closure event), Roland Spekle (organisation closure event), Wim Verschuren and ZIN cloister Vught (ZIN artist studio residency), Margriet Kempers and Helmer Wieringa (organisation Eurolandart), BKKC Tilburg (financial support and organisation)